yaserkl/RLSeq2Seq/README.rst

 ----------------------------------------------------
 Actor-Critic model through DDQN and Dueling network
 ----------------------------------------------------
-The general framework for Actor-Critic model is as follows:
+The general framework for the Actor-Critic model is as follows:

 .. image:: docs/_img/rlseq.png
     :target: docs/_img/rlseq.png

-In our impolementaion the Actor is the pointer-generator model and the Critic is a regression model that minimizes the Q-value estimation using Double Deep Q Network (DDQN).
+In our implementation, the Actor is the pointer-generator model and the Critic is a regression model that minimizes the Q-value estimation using Double Deep Q Network (DDQN).
 The code is implemented such that the DDQN training is on a different thread from the main thread and we collect experiences for this network asynchronously from the Actor model.
-Therefore, for each batch we collect (batch_size * max_dec_steps) states for the DDQN training.
-We implemented the `prioritized replay buffer <https://arxiv.org/abs/1511.05952>`_. and during DDQN training we always select our minibatches such that they contain experiences that have the best partial reward according to the ground-truth summary.
+Therefore, for each batch, we collect (batch_size * max_dec_steps) states for the DDQN training.
+We implemented the `prioritized replay buffer <https://arxiv.org/abs/1511.05952>`_. and during DDQN training we always select our mini batches such that they contain experiences that have the best partial reward according to the ground-truth summary.
 We added an option of training DDQN based on true Q-estimation and offered a scheduled-sampling process for training this network.
-Please note that, training DDQN using true Q-estimation will significantly reduce the speed of training, due to collection of true Q-values.
+Please note that training DDQN using true Q-estimation will significantly reduce the speed of training, due to the collection of true Q-values.
 Therefore, we suggest to only activate this for a few iterations.
 As suggested by `Bahdanau et al <https://arxiv.org/pdf/1607.07086.pdf>`_. it is also good to use a fixed pre-trained Actor to pre-train the Critic model first and then start training both models, simultaneously.
 For instance, we can use the following set of codes to run a similar experience as `Bahdanau et al <https://arxiv.org/pdf/1607.07086.pdf>`_.:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Pre-Training the Actor using only MLE loss